caciulla/caciulla.github.io/about.md

 ---
 title: About
 layout: page
 ---

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 ## About Me

 I started by studying Graphic Design at a Technical Institute in Boston, Massachusetts.
 A year later, I switched majors and earned a Bachelor's Degree in Creative Writing and Psychology at Burlington College in Burlington, Vermont.

 I wrote human interest stories for a local newspaper called "The Vermont Times."

 I graduated, moved to Austin, Texas, and started pursuing a career in writing.
 I wrote four novels and two novellas while bartending in fancy Italian restaurants.

 I moved to San Diego in 2020.
 During the commotion, I decided to make a change.
 I earned a certificate in Technical Writing in 2022 and began taking CS50x, Harvard's Introduction to Computer Science.
 I discovered that I love working with and around coding and new technologies.

 I like organizing and explaining new tech in ways that make it easy to grasp.
-I like writing in VS Code, using Markdown, collaborating through GitHub, using Jira and Confluence, and learning new programming languages.
+I enjoy writing in VS Code, using Markdown, collaborating through GitHub, using Jira and Confluence, and learning new programming languages.

 I also love working on teams.
-I'm excited to work with other Technical Writers, Engineers, Developers, Product Managers, and other Subject Matter Experts excited about what the future will bring.
+I'm excited to work with other Technical Writers, Engineers, Developers, Product Managers, and other Subject Matter Experts.
+Looking forward to seeing what the future will bring!

 <!--- <h2>Skills</h2>